Singapore billionaire Peter Lim invests in McLaren Automotive

 Lim, who earned the nickname "Remisier King" in the city-state, has joined McLaren Automotive's board with immediate effect.

-Forbes Asia recently ranked him number eight on Singapore's rich list, with an estimated fortune of $1.8 billion built mainly from investments.
+Forbes Asia recently ranked him number eight on Singapore's rich list, with an estimated fortune of $1.8 billion (1 billion pounds) built mainly from investments.

 "Peter Lim's track record in Asia as a highly respected business leader adds further quality to our board in this highly competitive business environment at an exciting time for the company," Ron Dennis, executive chairman of McLaren Automotive and McLaren Group, said in a statement.